 Emails with changes in account information

 Additional online practices to protect your information during the holiday week:

-When following “sale” emails – some of those prices aretoo good to be true.
-Verify the link to be sure you were not taken to a phishing site that steals your payment information.
+When following “sale” emails – some of those prices are too good to be true.
+Verify the link is not a phishing site that steals your payment information.
 Instead, independently search for and visit the online retailer to verify the sale.

 Beware of “deals” that require immediate actions.